 - 1 teaspoon dried thyme

-- about 10 ounces/285 grams smoked fish (uncooked – not smoked salmon, for instance - I used undyed smoked haddock)
+- 10 ounces smoked fish uncooked – not smoked salmon, for instance - I used undyed smoked haddock

 - 1 handful chopped parsley